-Fall, winter, and spring offer more contemplative programming including Audubon Society bird walks, Happy Birthday Marion! and Julia Morgan Legacy Tours.
+Fall, winter, and spring, the Annenberg Community Beach House offers more contemplative programmin, including Audubon Society bird walks, Happy Birthday Marion! and Julia Morgan Legacy Tours.

-What makes the Beach House so special is history.
+What makes the Annenberg Community Beach House so unique is its infamous history.
 Specifically, Hollywood history.
-It's here that you can explore the legacy of three remarkable individuals - publishing magnate William Randolph Hearst, actress Marion Davies, and architect Julia Morgan.
+It's here that you can explore the legacy of three remarkable individuals - publishing magnate William Randolph Hearst, his mistress, the actress Marion Davies, and architect Julia Morgan.